-Students wishing to apply for A Level courses should have achieved at least 2 A* – B grades and 3 further A* – C grades (or equivalent) in their GCSE examinations – including at least a B grade (or equivalent) in the subject you wish to study, or a related subject.
-Normally you would also be expected to have achieved a grade C (or equivalent) in English and Maths.
+Students wishing to apply for A Level courses should have achieved at least two GCSEs at grade 6, and three GCSEs at grade 4 (or equivalent) – including at least a grade 6 (or equivalent) in the subject you wish to study, or a related subject.
+Normally you would also be expected to have achieved a grade 4 (or equivalent) in English and Maths.

 One year Courses

-For 2017 we are offering a course leading to the BTEC Level 2 qualification in Mechanics.
-Students who choose either of these courses in our Sixth Form will also be expected to continue with Maths and English – unless a GCSE grade C (or equivalent) has already been achieved.
+To study the ABC Level 2 Diploma in Motor Vehicle Studies or the BTEC Level 2 in Workskills, students need at least four GCSEs at grade 3.
+Students who choose either of these courses in our Sixth Form will also be expected to continue with Maths and English – unless a GCSE grade 4 (or equivalent) has already been achieved.

 The courses involve the opportunity for 1 or 2 days per week work experience placement.
-Success in these Level 2 courses can give you the equivalent of 4 GCSEs at grade A* – C (or equivalent).
+Success in these Level 2 courses can give you the equivalent of four GCSEs at grade 9 – 4 (or equivalent).
 That would then enable you to progress to Level 3 courses (AS levels, BTEC National or Advanced Diplomas) and then on to Higher Education.

 Talk to your teachers – or ask us at interview – whether you think this pathway would be right for you.